 As a part of a parent network, it’s easy to compare what your baby or toddler is doing in comparison to other children.
-But babies are all so different, and one baby might start talking earlier but prefers to sit and observe, while another baby might start walking earlier but is quieter.
-While we celebrate the differences between babies, parents want to be assured that their baby is having a healthy development.
+But babies are all so different; one baby might start talking earlier but prefers to sit and observe, while another might start walking earlier but is quieter.
+While we celebrate the differences between babies, parents want to be reassured that their baby has healthy development.

 Why is tracking so important?